eclipse-score/process_description/process/roles/index.rst

    * Decisions about strategical topics
    * Filling the Project Lead role according to the `Eclipse Foundation Project Handbook <https://www.eclipse.org/projects/handbook>`_
-   * Election of all roles in the project, including the :need:`Safety Manager <rl__safety_manager>` on SW platform and module level
+   * Review and approval of contributions, e.g. Feature Requests, which add or modify features
+   * Project management of the <Project> development - i.e. filling the project management role as defined by ISO26262
+   * High-level project control and coordination between multiple software modules
+   * Escalation instance
-   * Approval of release planning and releases
+   * Planning and Approval the releases of the <Project>

    Authority

    * Ultimate decisions on escalated topics
-   * Election and replacement of all role's personnel
    * Decide on addition/removal of modules repositories or split-off of projects

 Project Process roles